ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Account Deactivation

-A client can deactivate an account by posting a signed update to the account URL with a status field of "deactivated."
+A client can deactivate an account by posting a signed update to the account URL with a status field of "deactivated".
 Clients may wish to do this when the account key is compromised or decommissioned.
 A deactivated account can no longer request certificate issuance or access resources related to the account, such as orders or authorizations.
 If a server receives a POST or POST-as-GET from